 The Surface number is a unique number assigned to each surface in the geometry file.
-Odeon uses the surface number for attaching the correct material data (and grid surfaces, reflector surfaces etc. elsewhere in the software).
-If generating the geometry in SketchUp using the Odeon SU2Odeon plugin to export the geometry to Odeon then the numbers are generated and stored in the SketchUp model ensuring that numbers stay consistent even when making changes to the SketchUp model and reexporting it again.
-When importing a geometry e.g. in the .dwg, .dxf and .3ds file formats the surface number will be generated by Odeon - and the surface order may not be the same next time the geometry is reimported if changes was made (e.g. deleting, adding or changing some surfaces).
-Therefore, if reimporting geometry one should ensure that data e.g. material properties) assigned to surfaces are still correct and if not - correct them.
+ODEON uses the surface number for attaching the correct material data (and grid surfaces, reflector surfaces etc. elsewhere in the software).
+When importing the geometry from SketchUp with the SU2Odeon plugin, the numbers are generated and stored in the SketchUp model.
+This ensures that numbers stay consistent even when making changes to the SketchUp model and exporting it again.
+When importing a geometry e.g., in the .dwg, .dxf and .3ds file formats, the surface numbers will be generated by ODEON.
+The numbering may not be the same if the geometry is modified and reimported (e.g., deleting, adding or changing some surfaces).
+Therefore, when reimporting geometry, you should ensure that data such as material properties are still correct.